bcml-ai/bcml/README.md

 - An intuitive, simple wrapper for loading all BCML-based AI models, including Large Language Models (LLMs), image generation models, etc. with a usable and clean interface.
 - BCLM 1.0+, BCML Brain 1.0+

+## Official Release

+The official release version of the BCML library will be **1.0.0**.
+It will be based on the Universal Library Spec, in active development.